qt-learning/Intro-Qt-Quick/README.md

 This is the repo for the introduction to Qt Quick course on Qt Academy.

+> Get the full learning experience by enrolling in the course on [Qt Academy](https://www.qt.io/academy/course-catalog?q=qt+quick#introduction-to-qt-quick)

+> You can also find the course playlist on the [Qt YouTube channel](https://www.youtube.com/playlist?list=PLizsthdRd0YwCC7xfHQxz1_wv0n-Ds2s2)

 ## Getting Started

 - In this repo, you will find the guitar pedal project we are building throughout the course in different stages of completion.